 What about Telstra, Optus and Vodafone?

 Telstra had previously offered 12-month SIM-only plans, however Australia’s largest telco has now shifted focus to provide customers with more flexibility with a simple suite of four month-to-month postpaid plans.
 These plans can be left as SIM-only plans or bundled with a new handset.

 Both Optus and Vodafone have also removed their respective 12-month SIM-only plans, and now offer month-to-month only, which are the same plans that can be bundled with a new handset.
-Once you bundle with a new handset, you’re locked into a 12, 24 or 36-month payment plan (12 or 24-months with Telstra) for the device.
+Once you bundle with a new handset, you’re locked into a 12, 24 or 36-month payment plan for the device.

 Prepaid 12 Month Plans

 If you prefer avoiding the chance of bill shock by sticking to prepaid plan, there are 12-month options available (usually billed as a ‘365-day’ plan).
 Some of these will feature monthly data that resets every 30 days, or a lump sum of gigabytes for your entire 365 days; if you do receive all your data upfront, you’ll need to be careful not to use it up too soon.

 Boost Mobile mostly offers short-term plans, however the telco more recently added a small selection of long-term prepaid plans over 12-month expiry periods.
 There are two 12-month plans to choose from — a $200 with 30GB of data and a $300 plan with 240GB of data.
 It works out to be around 2.5GB of data a month (and around $17 per month) for the $200 plan and 20GB per month (and $25 per month) for the $300 plan.